Sirosky/go-reader/README.md

 1. **Can I change the location of the library?** Unfortunately not.
 This is a limitation set by Godot.
 Similarly comics and manga must first be imported before they can be read.
 2. **Is there/ will there be support for double-page mode?** No. There are several reasons for this: 1) I need a looooong break from working on the infinite scroll code, 2) CDisplayEx supports double-page mode and does a pretty good job of it already, and 3) double page mode isn't as suitable for infinite scroll.
 3. **Can I use this on Mac or Linux?** go·reader is designed for Windows only.
 However you are free to compile the project using Godot on your Mac or Linux device.
 It *should* work for the most part.
 However, you will likely need to import manually.
+4. **Is there/ will there be support for PDFs?** No. PDFs are a completely different beast compared to CBZs/ CBRs/ other typical comic and manga formats.
+But if anyone knows of a portable, command line software that can extract PDF pages as images and also allows for redistribution, do let me know.

 ----------